Kant1-0/fillit/README.md

-# fillit
+# Fillit
 Emulate a kind of Tetris player able to create the smallest square with given tetrominos.
+A 42's school project.
+See the pdf file ;)